 "It is clearly evident that IP will have a large impact on storage technologies," said William Hurley, program manager for the Boston-based analyst firm, the Yankee Group.

-While the formation of the SNIA's IP Storage workgroup will immediately evangelize for the benefits that IP-based storage solutions can deliver, but according to Hurley a big goal of the forum will be to mitigate against the specter of interoperability that tainted the delivery and acceptance
+While the formation of the SNIA's IP Storage workgroup will immediately evangelize for the benefits that IP-based storage solutions can deliver, but according to Hurley a big goal of the forum will be to mitigate against the specter of interoperability that tainted the delivery and acceptance of Fibre Channel.

 "Additionally, the work group becomes a complementary body to the on-going development and innovation in IP as debated within the IETF (Internet Engineering Task Force).
 The IP storage work group also allows for an early interface opportunity for vendors from the data and storage networking communities," said Hurley.